C.02 Prisoner telephone calls

 - All Global 0800 / 0508 phone numbers available to prisoners must be approved by the National Commissioner.

-Note: Any other requests for inclusion on the global list must be sent by the prison director to the Chief Custodial Officer, Corrections Services for consideration and approval.
+Note: Any requests for inclusion on the global list must be sent to the Manager Custodial Practice, Corrections Services for consideration and approval.

 - All prisoners shall be issued with a PIN for the PTCCS as soon as possible after reception to allow all prisoners access to Global 0800 and 0508 numbers.

-- A prisoner must make a written application using C.02.Form.01 Prisoner telephone number request requesting their personal telephone numbers be approved by the unit PCO and entered on the Prisoner Telephone Call Control System (PTCCS).
+- A prisoner must make a written application using [C.02.Form.01 Prisoner telephone number request] to request that their personal telephone numbers be approved by the unit PCO and entered on the Prisoner Telephone Call Control System (PTCCS).

-- Upon receipt of the C.02.Form.01 Prisoner telephone number request, staff must check if the prisoner has indicated on the form that a contact restriction (e.g. court order) exists for the person(s) at the telephone number requested.
+- On receiving the completed [C.02.Form.01 Prisoner telephone number request] from a prisoner, staff must check if the prisoner has indicated on the form that a contact restriction (e.g. court order) exists for the person(s) at the telephone number requested.

 - If a prisoner has indicated that a contact restriction exists then the following actions must occur:

-- staff must ascertain if the contact restriction permits calls from the prisoner.
-If this is not permitted, inform the prisoner that the phone number is not approved, and
+- staff must find out if the contact restriction permits calls from the prisoner.
+If this is not permitted, staff must inform the prisoner that the phone number is not approved, and

-- enter the number into the PTCCS system as a prohibited number for the prisoner; the details are also to be added to the prisoner’s telephone number list on IOMS.
+- enter the number into the PTCCS system as a prohibited number for the prisoner, and

-- activate in IOMS a Alert for the specific type of restrictions and enter the date of the request, and the name(s) and contact information of the protected person received into comments.
-For all types of restrictions, except NCC, Update IOMS – Offender Notes - Protection / Restraining orders, of the existence of the contact restrictions, and list the names and addresses (if known) of the “protected persons”.
+- activate in IOMS an Alert for the specific type of restrictions and enter the date of the request, and the name(s) and contact information of the protected person received into comments.

 For no contact conditions (NCC), the details of the specified person must be entered into the IOMS Remand - No Contact Persons screen.